OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 .. index:: pair: constraints; CONMIN

-There are two types of constraints in CONMIN -- *ordinary* constraints, which are expressed as functions of the design variables, and *side* constraints, which are used to bound the design space (i.e., specify a range for each design variable).

-Side constraints are defined using the ``lower_bounds`` and ``upper_bounds`` parameters:

-.. testcode:: CONMIN_show

-    self.driver.lower_bounds = [-50, 65]
-    self.driver.upper_bounds = [10, 100]

-The size of these lists must be equal to the number of design variables or OpenMDAO will raise an exception.
-Similarly, the upper bound must be greater than the lower bound for each design variable.

-Constraints are equations or inequalities that are constructed from the available OpenMDAO variables using Python mathematical syntax.
+Constraints in CONMIN are equations or inequalities that are constructed from the available OpenMDAO variables using Python mathematical syntax.
 The constraints parameter is a list of inequalities that are defined to be **satisfied when they return a negative value or zero**, and **violated when they return a positive value**.